Theory of reasoned action: Green Behaviors

 TRA has also been used to study consumer attitudes towards renewable energy.
 In 2000, Bang, et al. found that people who cared about environmental issues like pollution were more willing to spend more for renewable energy.
 Similarly, a 2008 study of Swedish consumers by Hansla et al. showed that those who with a positive view of renewable energy were more willing to spend money on sustainable energy for their homes.
 These studies are evidence that the emotional response people have towards a topic affects their attitude, which in turn affects their behavioral intent.
 These studies also provide examples for how the TRA is used to market goods that might not make the most sense from a strictly economic perspective.
 Gotch and Hall examined children's nature-related behaviors through TRA approach.

 In addition, Mishara et al.'s research proved there is a positively relation between behavioral intention and actual behavior in green information technology (GIT) acceptance.
 Those professionals with positive intentions towards GIT tend to exploit GIT into practice.

+Generation Z

+More recently, Gen Z has been studied using TRA to identify their shopping behaviors and purchasing intentions with products.
+With the increase in online exposure that Gen Z has, many studies have focused on how this influences their intentions, as well as how their awareness towards ethical dilemmas influence their decision making.
+In 2022, Djafarova and Foots found that Gen Z is highly aware of not only ethical issues, but environmental ones as well, due to their exposure to media.
+Additionally, they found that this influences their consumption behavior despite their financial standings.
+In 2019, Copeland and Zhao suggested that the social influence of peers on social networking systems, such as Instagram, should be added to the TRA as well, due to its influence on purchasing intentions.
+Since Gen Z are the main contributors and consumers of social networks such as Instagram, it goes to show how it impacts their intentions when purchasing products.
+Similar research looks into how Gen Z's intentions are influenced not only by their ethical assumptions, and social media exposure, but also how the sites they shop on are designed.
+In 2023, Ryu et al. discovered that Gen Z prefer omnichannel shopping, and when companies provide smooth and uninterrupted shopping experiences, Gen Z are more inclined to purchase those products.